miklevin/MikeLev.in/_posts/2024-10-28-fasthmtl-static-resources.md

 from .core import *
 ```

+## The Global Namespace of Files Is a Good Thing in Python

 So yeah, that's a lot more being dumped into Python's file.py-level global
 namespace.
 This is not a bad thing.
 The nattering nabobs of namespaces plus
 their linting cohorts will repeatedly tell you it is a bad thing.
 I'm with
 Jeremy on this.
 This is one anti-pattern to embrace with gusto because it gets
 us nothing less the demise of the age of ReactJS&#151;I kid you not.
 You're just
 seeing the beginning of all this play out.

+## Python Developers Can't Resist New Web Development Magic Tricks

 But there's a price.
 And that price is folks like me having to do such detective
 work to decipher the anti-pattern magic.
 It's the best kind of magic if you ask